steveausuk/Marlin/README.md

 At this time there is nearly no differance between my fork and upstearm other then my custom configuration files (configuration.h, configuration_adv.h, start_here.h).

+# Supported Models

+A10 and its variants

+A20 and its variants

+A30 and its variants

+I3PRO and its variants

+E180
+D200
+M201
+Ender3

 # Code Contributed
 Upstream marlin 2 repo: https://github.com/MarlinFirmware/Marlin/pulls?q=author%3AVertabreak+